 Let’s imagine you finally go on your dream week-long vacation to Tahiti, but you are sick in the hospital for five days while there.
 Imagine this sickness may have some longer-term effects on you (similar to a physically or emotionally traumatic childbirth).
 Would a good friend say, “The only thing that matters is that you were able to vacation in Tahiti”?
 No!

 As a mother who has had three babies, the health and safety of my children is the most important thing in the world to me.
 It was the most important thing to me on the days they were born.
 At the very same time, I had both positive and negative emotional and physical effects from each of their births.
-The birth of your child can be a transformative event for many women.
+The birth of your child is a transformative event for many women.
 When this is an unpleasant or scary experience, it can have profound effects on a woman, especially when mixed with all the postpartum physical pain and hormones.